SkyLined/cWinPerfCounter/README.md

 Notes
 -----
-### Including cWinPerfCounter in your public module
+### cWinPerfCounter cross-platform support

-cWinPerCounter comes with pre-build binaries for all supported processor architectures and node versions (0.9.0 - 0.12.0).
-Future node versions may also be supported, unless the requirements for compiled addons changes.
+cWinPerfCounter comes with pre-build binaries for all supported processor architectures and node versions (ia32 and x64, node v0.9.0 - v0.12.0).
 These files are stored in separate sub-folders of the "bin" folder.
 The "index.js" attempts to load each ".node" file for the user's processor architecture until one works.
-For version 0.9, this means it may attempt to load the 0.10 and 0.11 version first, but since these fail it will eventuall load the 0.9 version and return.
+For version 0.9, this means it may attempt to load the 0.10 and 0.11 version first, but since these fail it will eventually load the 0.9 version and return.
 For 0.12, the 0.11 version should load successfully, so there is no separate build.
+Future node versions may also be supported, if they can load a v0.11 addon.
+If the requirements for compiled addons change in a future version, an additional build of cWinPerfCounter.node will be required.

+### Building cWinPerfCounter
 The `build.cmd` script will read a list of combinations of processor architecture and node version from "build-targets.txt".
 It will build a cWinPerfCounter.node file for each of them and store it in its own sub-folder under the "bin" folder.

 ### How to find out what performance counters are available